 We broker a range of placement opportunities, typically offering students the chance to spend two or three weeks during the vacation period working within an international law firm or alongside in-house lawyers in major commercial companies.
-We also offer the option to spend a year in China as an addition to your standard law degree programme, which we offer to students on a competitive basis.
+We also offer a number of year-long placements in China to students on a competitive basis.